Getting Crowded? Ways to Know How Many People Can Fit on a Pontoon

 1. Know How Many People Fit on a Standard Pontoon

 As a pontoon boat owner, you can carry more passengers than your V-hull powerboat buddies.
-The pontoons themselves are made for buoyancy and captains can fit nearly double the average fiberglass hull powerboat.
+The metal pontoons themselves are made for buoyancy and captains can fit nearly double the average fiberglass hull powerboat.

 Standard Pontoon Deck SizesBennington provides a standard outline for pontoon boat deck sizes and gives examples of the number of passengers each size safely carries: